by Jacob Cross on April 19, 2017

-When you don’t use email threading, you’re setting your reviewers up to only see portions of those long chains—sometimes just the “fluff,” even though there may be more to the story.
+When you don’t use email threading for e-Discovery, you’re setting your reviewers up to only see portions of those long chains—sometimes just the “fluff,” even though there may be more to the story.

 For example, say there are 10 messages in an email family.
 If these 10 messages were batched to reviewers without using email threading, they would be mixed into the data set as separate messages with no particular order or grouping.

 Not only does this open the door to reviewing the first message 10 times—once on its own, once as a segment in the second message, once as a segment in the third message, and so on—but it also increases the chance that your reviewer will miss potentially responsive information because they’re only getting part of a larger conversation, making it difficult to make an accurate coding decision.

 For example, how would you code the following exchange?

 If you were a reviewer, you’d likely code this email as non-responsive, as it doesn’t contain any relevant information.
 But, had your team used email threading, you would have noticed that there's more to this conversation.